lespicker/jekyll-bootstrap/about.md

 I’m passionate about both my writing and photography and consider myself incredibly fortunate to earn a living doing what I love every day.

+## The Writing Life

+### Frequenty Asked Questions

+**Did you always know you'd be a writer?**

+Actually, yes.
+I've been an avid reader since my earliest memories.
+In fifth grade a won a writing contest and from then on I was hooked.

+**What is writing like for you?**

+It is pure joy and unbearable agony.
+I mostly love it, but there are aspects that I dislike.
+When I'm in the flow I want to write forever.
+When I'm out of the flow it's agonizing to get back in.

+**How do you approach the task of writing?**

+As I do my research, I also begin to outline the story.
+I'm kind of anal in terms of organization, so I have to get my ducks in order before I can focus on the actual writing.

+I typically start with a two or three page outline of the book, more of an overview than a detailed description.
+I then begin to flesh it out, taking special care to develop my characters.
+I ask tons of questions of myself.
+How do they look (I often find photographic examples on the Internet)?
+How would they react to certain situations?
+What influenced their lives?

+As I flesh out my characters story ideas begin to come to me.
+Some of them I jot down in my iPhone, others on scraps of paper or dictated as I drive.
+Pretty soon I have enough "flesh on the bones" to develop a chapter-by-chapter outline.
+From then on it's clear sailing, as I just write to the outline.

+**What is the writing process like for you?**

+If by that you mean the mechanical stuff, then it's pretty routine.
+After breakfast and a pot of tea, I like to put in several solid hours focusing.
+I start by reviewing what I wrote the day before.
+Then I start churning out words.
+I don't self-edit much, there's always time later for that.
+Right now getting into the "groove" is the challenge.

+As I write I find that my characters take on a life of their own.
+It often shocks or amuses me what they say.
+At other times I find that I am literally watching the scene as my characters interact.
+Soon the scene has played itself out and I hardly know what has happened.
+Many times I get emotionally involved in a scene and might feel my heart racing, or find myself laughing out loud or crying.
+Sometimes I write through lunch and don't realize until evening that I haven't eaten all day.

+**What about your family?
+How do they react while you are in the midst of the writing process?**

+Great question.
+Mostly they are okay with it.
+My wife may interrupt with the stuff of life; grocery needs, picking up our granddaughter or taking out the trash.
+When I'm too distracted I let her know and she is really, really good with letting me be.

+Other times I get so engrossed in what is happening to my characters I can hardly concentrate on anything else.
+Once, at a restaurant, my wife asked me what was wrong.
+I seemed so inattentive and far away.
+I told her that I was completely discombobulated because I had left my main character in the midst of a battle.
+She thoughtfully called for the waiter and we left soon afterwards.
+I wrote until 3:00 A.M. that night.

+**What's next?**

+I'm currently working on the third and final book of **The First Dynasty** trilogy.
+Expect that in late 2013.
+In the meantime, if you have questions, please write to me.